RESGAD-TECH-UK/BDPN_UK/Stephen Ogodo/Introduction.md

-# Team work accomplishes more
+# Team work accomplishes more.